How To End a Cover Letter (With Examples)

 Keeping it too generic

 Employers look through many resumes and cover letters throughout the hiring process.
-If your closing isn’t specific to the position you’re applying to, the employer may think that you’re not taking the opportunity seriously.
+If your closing isn’t specific to the position you’re applying for, the employer may think that you’re not taking the opportunity seriously.

 Being overly confident